JayaswalVivek/Transformer_Encoder/README.md

 Consequently, the current implementation aims to faciliate an understanding of the encoder-based architecture for predictive modelling and can be used to explore the change in RMSE owing to a change in the --
 1. number of input dimensions in an attention layer;
+2. number of attention heads;
-2. number of dimensions in the feed-forward network; or
+3. number of dimensions in the feedforward network; or
-3. number of encoder layers.
+4. number of encoder layers.

 An example evaluation can be viewed by clicking on this link (https://github.com/JayaswalVivek/Transformer_Encoder/wiki/Model-Evaluation)